 In 2020, the Town approved \$1,351,365 for the reconstruction of North Pond Road.
 At this time, the reconstruction of the east half is substantially completed, except for the guard rails which will be installed next spring.

-In 2021, the Town approved \$750,000 for the completion of North Pond Road, and the culvert replacements and the reclaiming and repaying of the base courses of Rand, Parker, and Holman Roads.
+In 2021, the Town approved \$750,000 for the completion of North Pond Road, and the reconstruction of Rand, Parker, and Holman Roads.